vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 [Background reading](https://www.paradigm.xyz/2021/05/everlasting-options/#Perpetual_Futures)

 Perpetual futures are a simple "delta one" product.
 Mark-to-market settlement occurs with a predefined frequency as per [0003-MTMK-mark_to_market_settlement](0003-MTMK-mark_to_market_settlement.md).
-Additionally, a settlement using external data is carried out whenver `settlement_cue` is triggered AND the `settlement_data` is received.
+Additionally, a settlement using external data is carried out whenever `settlement_cue` is triggered AND the `settlement_data` is received.
 A number of protective measures can be specified for a market to deal with data scarcity in a predefined way.

 ## 1. Product parameters